a11ywatch/a11ywatch/cli/README.md

 a11ywatch start
 # if you need to upgrade the instance to new images run with the upgrade flag.
 a11ywatch start --upgrade
-# start the instance with the front-end on port 3270.
+# start the instance with the front-end on port 3270 by default.
 a11ywatch start -f
 ```